pdstevenson/pdstevenson.github.io/_publications/publications.md

 A ✅ following a link indicates freely-available content.
 Links followed by ❌ are to subscription journal versions or other paid content.
 For articles where I do not provide a link to a free version, you may still find the article on institutional repositories.
 Using Google Scholar often finds such versions.

+**133.** "*Quantum Computing Calculations for Nuclear Structure and Nuclear Data*", Isaac Hobday, Paul Stevenson, and James Benstead, in preparation for Nuclear Data 2022 Conference Proceedings

 **132.** "*Mean-field Simulations of Es-254 + Ca-48 Heavy-Ion Reactions*", Paul D Stevenson, in preparation for Frontiers in Physics Research Topic

 **131.** "*Isoscalar Monopole Strength in <sup>100</sup>Mo:  An Indicator of Static Triaxial Deformation in the Ground State*", Yue Shi (石跃) and P. D. Stevenson, in preparation